Home-modules/docs/usage/running-hub.md

 5. Optional: To host the web app from the hub, [build the web app](building-web-app.md) and copy the contents of the `build` directory to `data/webapp`.

-6. Optional: To increase startup speed, compile all TypeScript files to JavaScript:
+6. Compile all TypeScript files to JavaScript:

    ```sh
    npx tsc
    ```

-   > **Note**
-   > Don't forget to do this again after updating the hub. (this isn't required if you skipped this step or deleted the JS files.)

    Or if you are modifying source files: